carld/lambda-papers-match/README.md

 `res` becomes the first element in the successful return value from `matchfun`.

-There's a very important aspect to a non-literal match: if the pattern contains more than one instance of a named match, all occurrences must have the same value.
+There's a very important aspect to a non-literal match: if the pattern contains more than one occurrence of the same named match, all occurrences must have the same value consistently.

 Another of looking at this aspect is through the following two test cases, ask yourself which one will pass and which will fail?